minhhoccode111/realworld-back-express-0/README.md

 - Add `.exec()` to the `articleCount`
 - Change `.count()` in `GET /articles/feed` and `GET /articles` to `.countDocuments()` for better
 - Add handle Schema conflict `slug` by changing `await Schema.create()` to `new Schema()` and `.save((err)=>{/* handlerconflict slug */})`
+- Remove not use Tag model
+- Add check for valid MongoDB id with `isValidObjectId` to prevent `findById` db throw if `id` not valid and to return soon if not valid id
+- Add check for comment existence in `DELETE /articles/:slug/comments/:id`
+- Use `Promise.all()` in the `DELETE /articles/:slug/comments/:id` to improve performant